-A. You have been assigned an advisor who is available to you by phone or email at any time.
-Full-time faculty members will normally be available for academic advisement at least 2 hours per week.
+A. Full-time faculty members will normally be available for academic advisement at least 2 hours per week.
 Appointments to see any faculty member are required.
 Students can "drop-in" to see a faculty member, but a scheduled appointment is preferred by faculty members.